 Is it Beneficial or Not?

 The cremation funeral is common in most countries like Japan, India, etc. Now America is also opting for the cremation over a traditional burial.
-55.8% Americans opted for the cremation in 2020 which is expected to rise up to 70.6% till 2030.
+55.8% of Americans opted for the cremation in 2023 which is expected to rise up to 70.6% till 2030.